 The very idea of patience can seem unpleasant.
 Learning to accept what cannot be changed and facing it with grace, courage, and faith is at the heart of practicing patience.

 I have been practicing patience with my husband.
-Last year I wrote about how small degrees of impatience grew into a full-on argument with my husband.
-Last week we had a similar thing happen.
-He made a comment, and I felt my heart start to harden and the resentment seeping in, but I quickly recognized what was happening.
-Because of my conscious effort from the last year I was able to step outside of my knee-jerk reaction and see the situation for what it was.
+Sometimes small degrees of impatience grow into a full-on argument.
+During one of those moments of “discussion,” I noticed my heart start to harden and resentment was seeping in.
+By quickly recognizing what was happening I was able to redirect my thoughts toward the result I wanted.
+Redirecting my thoughts meant stepping outside of my knee-jerk reaction and examining the situation for what it was.

 I attribute my reaction to several things one of which was my effort to practice patience.
 My initial feelings triggered a warning so I could look at what I was feeling and why: I was hangry and allowing the littlest of things to offend me.
 Just knowing this allowed me to take a deep breath and reset my patience.